 opera add search engine

-A form pops up after the selection.
+A form pops up after selection.
 Opera fills out most of the relevant entries.
-Only a keyword for the search engine needs to be added by the user.
+Only a keyword for the search engine can be added by you if you want.
 Some advanced options are available including making the search engine the default search engine in Opera.

 opera search engine